fracpete/sklearn-weka-plugin/README.md

 * You need to start/stop the JVM in your Python code before you can use Weka.
 * Unlikely to work in multi-threaded/process environments (like flask).
 * Jupyter Notebooks does not play nice with javabridge, as you might have to restart the kernel in order to be able to restart the JVM (e.g., with additional packages).
-* The conversion to Weka data structures involves guesswork, i.e., if targets are to be treated as nominal, you need to convert the numeric values to strings (e.g., using `scikit.weka.dataset.to_nominal_labels`).
+* The conversion to Weka data structures involves guesswork, i.e., if targets are to be treated as nominal, you need to convert the numeric values to strings (e.g., using `to_nominal_labels` and/or `to_nominal_attributes` functions from `scikit.weka.dataset` or the `MakeNominal` transformer from `scikit.weka.preprocessing`).

 ## Installation